jgbyrne/jacl-rs/README.md

 * `Tuple` - Sequences of other values like `(4, true, "lapwing")`

-There are three reference datatypes:
+There are two reference datatypes:

 * `Key` - A reference to an entry within the same structure like `freenode`
 * `Var` - A reference to a property within the same structure like `$default`
-* `Foreign` - An arbitrary reference like `@rizon`

 `Key` and `Var` values are resolved automatically at parse-time and cause errors if they cannot be found in the same structure.
-The parser makes no effort to resolve `Foreign` values which may be used arbitrarily by the program to attempt to access other data.

 ### Structures